AgenticPlace/StormCloudRun/DEPLOY.md

 Cloud Build will install dependencies, build the frontend, package it with the backend, and deploy the final application to Cloud Run with all necessary environment variables configured.
 The script will output the final URL of your live service.
 #  The Final Manual Step: Connect Secrets
-For maximum security, the connection between the Cloud Run service and Secret Manager must be configured in the UI after the first deployment.
+For maximum security, the connection between the Cloud Run service and Secret Manager must be configured in the UI after the first deployment.<br />
-Go to the Cloud Run page in the Google Cloud Console.
+Go to the Cloud Run page in the Google Cloud Console.<br />
-Click on your stormcloudrun service.
+Click on your stormcloudrun service.<br />
-Click EDIT & DEPLOY NEW REVISION.
+Click EDIT & DEPLOY NEW REVISION.<br />
-Navigate to the Variables & Secrets tab.
+Navigate to the Variables & Secrets tab.<br />
 You will see that the cloudbuild.yaml file has already linked your secrets for you.
-Simply verify that the following references exist:
+Simply verify that the following references exist:<br />
-SESSION_SECRET is referencing the SESSION_SECRET secret.
+SESSION_SECRET is referencing the SESSION_SECRET secret.<br />
-ENCRYPTION_KEY is referencing the ENCRYPTION_KEY secret.
+ENCRYPTION_KEY is referencing the ENCRYPTION_KEY secret.<br />
-GOOGLE_CLIENT_SECRET is referencing oauth-client-secret.
+GOOGLE_CLIENT_SECRET is referencing oauth-client-secret.<br />
-GITHUB_CLIENT_SECRET is referencing github-client-secret.
+GITHUB_CLIENT_SECRET is referencing github-client-secret.<br />
 If they are all present (they should be), you can simply cancel this new revision.
-If not, add them as needed and click DEPLOY.
+If not, add them as needed and click DEPLOY.<br />
 Congratulations!
-Your StormCloudRun application is now live, secure, and fully functional.
+Your StormCloudRun application is now live, secure, and fully functional.<br />